juliasangster/CrochetProjectPlanner/README.md

-# Animal Crossing: New Horizons Companion
-****
+# Graphghan Pattern Creator
+***

 ## Proposal

-*Animal Crossing: New Horizons* (AC:NH) is a video game published in 2020 by Nintendo.
-In the game, the player finds themselves on a strange island inhabited by animal citizens.
-The player is tasked with improving the island, gaining new citizens, collecting critters and artifacts for the local museum, and much, much more!

-The game has reached critical acclaim and has a dedicated fanbase associated with it.
-The game is casual, so players often develop goals for their island that require tracking of resources, which the game itself does not support.
-As a result, many of these fans search for "companion apps" that simplify tasks in-game.
+***

+Crochet is an ancient fibre art, in which yarn is weaved into complex patterns using a hook.
+Crochet artists refer to their work as "projects", and often follow recipe-like patterns to design their work.
+This ensures that, geometrically, the stitches will form the correct shapes and be resistant to breakage.
+One of the most notorious crochet projects is the afghan, otherwise known as the throw blanket.
+And of the afghans, one of the most notoriously difficult afghans to create is the graphghan, an afghan that you stitch a pixelated pattern into.
+These blankets often take weeks of pre-planning, collecting materials, and then months of crocheting to complete.

-The goal of my project is to develop a Java desktop app that will track various aspects of an AC:NH island.
-This will include:
+The goal of this project is to develop an application that can assist in planning a graphghan project.
-* **Critters** - track caught and uncaught critters, and develop a simple way to see a summary of uncaught creatures
-* **Villagers** - track which villagers currently live on the island, their birthdays, and personalities
-* **Produce** - fruits, vegetables, and flowers left to obtain
-* **Wishlist** - a space for a player to summarize their goals
+The application will open with an option to add projects or to view generated projects.
+If adding a new project, the program will prompt you to generate one on a grid-style interface.
+You will be able to select the number of squares in the pattern, with length and width being independent.
+You will be able to select colors to fill the grids with.
+You can save this pattern to use while making your graphghan.
+As well, you will be able to generate a list of how much yarn the project will take.
+This will assist in purchasing the materials needed for the graphghan, which is often the hardest aspect to estimate in a project.

-This project is of particular interest to me, as I am an advid player of AC:NH.
+This project is of particular interest to me, as I spend a lot of my free time crocheting.
-I have used many companion apps, and think it would be interesting to design one that best fits the needs of AC:NH players like myself.
-I also believe this app will provide an interesting framework that could develop into a longer-term project.
+There is also a lot of interesting extensions I can add to my user stories, with sufficient time.
+Such as inputting a JPEG image and having a graphghan pattern automatically generate.
+I believe this program will provide a useful framework for future, more extensive projects.

 ## User Stories

-### Story 1: The Villager Tracker

-As a player of AC:NH, I want to be able to keep track of my villagers.
+* As a user, I want to be add new templates for crochet graphghan patterns to my collection of patterns
-I want to be able to add villagers as they move in, and remove villagers that move out.
-I want a page to see a summary of my villagers on a single page.

-### Story 2: The Incomplete Museum

-As an AC:NH player with an incomplete museum, I want to be able to track which critters (fish, bugs, deep-sea creatures) I have caught in the game.
+* As a user, I want to be able to remove the projects from the collection once completed
-Based on my caught critters, I want to be able to see a list of all uncaught critters left in the game.

-### Story 3: The Novice Gardener

-As a novice AC:NH gardener, I want to collect every variation of flowers, vegetables, and fruit.
-I want to be able to record which produce I have.
-Based on this, I should be able to see which produce I am missing.
+* As a user, I want to be able to select the colours on the graphghan template, in order to design my own patterns.

-### Story 4: The Quirky Player

-I'm a player of AC:NH that sets odd, quirky goals for myself in-game.
-These can include things like giving gifts to villagers, visiting a friend in-game, or trying to get all furniture from a specific set.
-I want to be able to use my AC:NH companion app to track these goals.
-I should be able to add entries to the wishlist with any text I'd like.
-I want to be able to filter goals by type, to quickly see a subset of my AC:NH goals.
+I should be able to pick multiple different colours on the same graphghan.
+* As a user, I want to be able to use my graphghan pattern to estimate how much yarn I need to purchase for the project